itsmekhang/security-project-code/README.md

 https://github.com/itsmekhang/security-project-code/pull/3
    This SVC is a pull request of changes and improvements made to the previous version.
 A pull prequest is just one of the alternative ways to obtain a version control system.
 It can ensures to highlight the changes made without making changes to the original version.

+Fix 4: using namespace std is removed
+By including "using namespace std", you declare all namespace as global.
+Including using namespace std in the header is limited to the function or class scope.

+Fix 5: Redeclared different shapes as entity classes.
+Declaring classes allows data encasulation, follows Oject Oriented Programming practices, improve tracibility and maintainability withion the code.
+Declaring classes controls access to data and functions, that could result in unwanted alterations to sensitive information.

+Fix 6: Implement of smart pointers that would potentially eliminate bound issues.
+Improve memory allocation and deallocation.
+Smart pointers eliminate memory leaks.

 ## Next 4 items to be attempted
 - Two-factor authentication when accessing the repository.
 Difficulty: Easy Priority: Medium
 - Implement encryption methods to perform commits.
 Difficulty: Moderate Priority: Mediium
 - User error input logging will be implemented.
 Difficulty: Moderate Priority: Low
 - Local version system control will be implemented.
 Difficulty: Hard Priority: Low